jessetane/underpainting/readme.md

 The interval at which to execute the target's ready check.
 Defaults to 100ms.

 #### `TIMEOUT`
 The amount of time workers are allowed to spend processing a request is capped.
-Defaults to 5000 ms.
+Defaults to 5000ms.

 ## Notes